Thunderhill Raceway Park

 Motorsports complex in Sacramento Valley, California, U.S.

 Thunderhill Raceway Park is a motorsports complex located 7 mi west of Willows, California, United States, in the Sacramento Valley.
-It is the venue for the longest automobile race in the United States, the 25 Hours of Thunderhill, held annually during the first weekend in December.
+It is the venue for the longest automobile race in the United States, the annual 25 Hours of Thunderhill.

 Thunderhill has two tracks: the original 2.866 mi track known as Thunderhill East and a 2.000 mi track known as Thunderhill West.
 The two tracks can also be combined to offer a 4.600 mi track.
 Thunderhill also offers two large skid pad areas as well for drifting and car control events.

 The venue is available for a wide variety of events or functions.
 It can be rented for racing events, lapping day events, drifting events, go kart events, driving schools, ride and drive programs, corporate events, commercials, a movie location, trade shows, weddings, receptions, swap meets etc.

-San Francisco Region Properties, Inc., dba Thunderhill Park is the wholly owned subsidiary of the San Francisco Region Sports Car Club of America.
-Thunderhill Raceway has its own board of directors and is operated completely independently of the non-profit subsidiary.
+San Francisco Region Properties, Inc., doing business as Thunderhill Raceway Park, is a wholly owned subsidiary of the San Francisco Region Sports Car Club of America.
+Thunderhill Raceway has its own board of directors and operates nearly independently, sharing only a few employees with its parent organization for administrative purposes.